gGonz/django-socialnetworks/README.rst

 -  PayPal:

-   -  IS\_LIVE: Tell if your app is in live or sandbox mode to make the requests to the proper API endpoints.
+   -  ``IS_LIVE``: Tell if your app is in live or sandbox mode to make the requests to the proper API endpoints.

 Preload social account data in your views
 =========================================